UAE GHG Reporting Deadline 2026: What Every Business Must Know

 What is Federal Decree-Law No. 11 of 2024?

 The UAE government enacted Federal Decree-Law No. 11 of 2024 on the Management, Reduction, and Trading of Greenhouse Gas Emissions.
-This law requires all UAE businesses — mainland and free zone — to measure, report, and reduce their greenhouse gas emissions.
+The law applies to businesses in MOCCAE-designated sectors and High Carbon Emitting Entities (HCEEs) — it does not impose blanket reporting on every UAE business.

 Who Must Comply?